appsmithorg/appsmith-docs/website/docs/connect-data/concepts/dynamic-binding.md

 Binding properties in Appsmith allow you to specify how data from a data source should be bound to UI components.
 For example, you can bind a table widget to a database query so that it displays the results of that query.

-Dynamic binding in Appsmith lets you use dynamic values within widget properties, query parameters, API paths, and search parameters.
+Dynamic binding in Appsmith lets you use dynamic values within query parameters, API paths, and search parameters.

 Appsmith supports dynamic binding with the following: